psenough/greener_pastures/readme.md

 mjamado      |         579
 JD557        |         580
 ```
 My submitted version had over 800 bytes, so i was nowhere near the top.
 But again, considering all the difficulties, i'm pretty happy to atleast have a working version.
-There is supposed to be a writeup by tiago about his approaches to the challenge, i'll try to remember to link to that here, when it's out.
+There is a writeup by tiago about his approaches to the challenge which you can read here: https://medium.com/@tiago_oliveira/pixels-camp-quizshow-challenge-2-70585f56266#.xkseoeqly